Client Results

 The Shift

-Rob defined the positioning around a single, defensible claim: Powerproject reduces the training burden at a time when construction companies can't afford long onboarding curves.
-The strategy narrowed deliberately — target mid-to-large construction firms where the training advantage was most financially meaningful, build authority through industry media before scaling advertising, and equip resellers with structured co-branded marketing they could actually use.
+Rob defined the positioning around a single defensible claim: Powerproject reduces the training burden at a time when construction companies cannot afford long onboarding curves.
+The strategy narrowed deliberately.
+Target mid-to-large construction firms where the training advantage was most financially meaningful.
+Build authority through industry media before scaling advertising.
+Equip resellers with structured co-branded marketing they could actually use.

 The Situation